zaxymelkt/jjk/content/Systems/Global/Domain Manifestation.md

 Additionally, the first Curse Technique you cast within the Domain has their C.E Output increase by +3.

-After your Incomplete Domain is broken or dropped, you gain Restriction 1.
+After your Incomplete Domain is broken or dropped, you gain [[Status Conditions#Restricted|Restricted]] 1.

 #### Duration & Cost: